ftrackhq/ftrack-connect-cinema-4d/doc/introduction.rst

 Introduction
 ************

-The ftrack connect Cinema 4D plugin act as a bridge between the Adobe applications and ftrack.
+The ftrack connect Cinema 4D plugin act as a bridge between the Cinema 4D and ftrack.
 With the plugin you can easily publish and import your files to ftrack.

 .. note::